 Tokyo National Museum 東京国立博物館

-An extraordinary museum chronicling Japan's past and culture
+An extraordinary museum chronicling Japanese culture and history

 - Enjoying tea in one of the many teahouses, if you're lucky